paulrobertlloyd/paulrobertlloyd-v4/src/projects/ec_english/index.md

 Beyond developing the prototype, I delivered the beginnings of a component library.
 Each component needed to account for different languages, including those that run right-to-left.
 Using Flexbox meant these components could be developed independently of language choice, with different writing modes achieved simply by providing the correct `dir` attribute on the `body` element.

 > The work you did for us a was a great success, basically providing the business case for redesigning the whole site.
-— Ric Francis, Development Director
+> – Ric Francis, Development Director

+---

+Year
+: 2016

+Role
+: Design and front-end development

 [1]: https://www.ecenglish.com